Paul-31415/TPT/README.md

 TPT
 ===

-A collection of Lua/C++ mods for The Powder Toy
+A collection of Lua/C++ mods for The Powder Toy:

+* BetterFireworks.txt  The lua part. contains common firework explosions